TheUnblockedDemo/2048/README.md

 2048 is a single-player sliding block puzzle game.
 You need to move blocks in order to combine the same tiles.
-The goal is to reach 2048 or a maximum you can.
+The goal is to reach 2048 or higher.

-This is just another implementation of [2048 Game](https://github.com/gabrielecirulli/2048) initially written by Gabriele Cirulli.
+This is another implementation of [2048 Game](https://github.com/gabrielecirulli/2048) initially written by Gabriele Cirulli.
 Fun project to get my hands to work with some technologies.

 ![Demo](2048-demo.gif)